BlackTHUNDER strikes twice: rest-frame Balmer-line absorption and high Eddington accretion rate in a Little Red Dot at $z=7.04$: Conclusions

 Our findings confirm the overmassive nature of the SMBHs in low-luminosity, `LRD' AGNs.
-The overmassive nature of \target suggests intriguing possibilities regarding the formation of early SMBHs, such as SMBHs dominating the gravitational potential, and large supply of cosmic gas that can be efficiently fuelled onto SMBHs leading to (super)-Eddington accretion rates.
+The overmassive nature of \target suggests intriguing possibilities regarding the formation of early SMBHs, such as SMBHs dominating the gravitational potential, and large supply of cosmic gas that can be efficiently fuelled onto SMBHs leading to rapid growth.